sdwalker62/MachineLearningLab/README.md

 Cross reference the returned value with the one listed for your distribution in the above table.
 If you need to update your kernel headers follow the below instructions:

-If you are running Ubuntu and need to install the newest kernel headers run
+If you are running Ubuntu and need to install the newest kernel headers, run

 ```bash
 sudo apt-get install linux-headers-$(uname -r)